siddhant-99/ibm_crackcovid/README.md

 For the people who have not been infected yet, the most worrying concern is the ground situation of the places that they are planning to visit.
 Once the lockdown gets lifted, huge numbers of people would take to the streets and the risk of the uncontrolled spread of virus is unfathomable.

 The application provides the user with a close real-time approximate of the number of people present at any given location, which helps the user make an aware decision.
-With the help of deep learning, a mask detection model is also trained and integrated with the app which calculates the safety score of a place based on the percentage of people wearing masks, using the live footage from CCTV cameras installed there.
+With the help of deep learning, a mask detection model is also trained and integrated with the app which calculates the safety score of a place based on the percentage of people wearing masks.
+Mask detection is performed using the live footage from a video camera installed there(CCTV camera, drones or any video camera system feasible depending on the location).
 This ratio is extremely essential as it gives an idea to the user about the level of risk he/she might take.
 For publicly crowded places like markets and shopping centres, this application is furthermore crucial as the safety score can clearly convey the peril of visiting the place and allow efficient social distancing management, safety monitoring and will be helpful in avoiding overflow of people in places at any point of time.

 ## How it works